How to use the Intolerance of Uncertainty Scale:

 It can be used in two ways.
 It's up to you to decide how you want to go about it:

-- You can hand your patient the Intolerance of Uncertainty Scale and have them answer it on their own time.
-If they’re taking the sheet home, agree on when you should receive a fully-accomplished copy.
+- You can hand your patient the Intolerance of Uncertainty Scale and have them answer it independently.
+If they're taking the sheet home, agreeing on when you should receive a fully-accomplished copy is best.

 Either way, your patient will do the same thing.
 Here are some of the items that they have to answer: